0xvext/0xvext.github.io/_posts/2021-04-07-the-ways-i-use-mind-maps.md

 # Another useful tool

 All said, I'm loving the use of mind maps, and XMind in particular.
 I've known about this concept for years but never got around to really giving it a try until recently, which I have to thank my friend for inspiring.
-I hope others find this write up useful, and that it might inspire some of you to taking advantage of a new tool.
+I hope others find this write up useful, and that it might inspire some of you to take advantage of a new tool.
 If you have some novel uses of mind maps, [send them my way](https://twitter.com/0xvext)!